MAE4001 – Linear Models

 Compulsory part of the master's programme in Assessment, Measurement and Evaluation

 Exchange students or students from other master's programmes at the University of Oslo may be offered a place in the course if there are places available.
 External students should consider whether or not they have sufficient prior knowledge (see "recommended previous knowledge" below).
-If you are in doubt about whether or not your prior knowledge is sufficient, please contact CEMO.
+Contact firstname.lastname@example.org if you want to apply for a place in the course.
+If you are unsure of whether or not you have sufficient prior knowledge, please let us know about your background and previous courses you have taken.

 Recommended previous knowledge